 Temperate Regions (23.5° – 66.5° Latitude)

-Temperate zones, which include most of North America, Europe, and East Asia, experience the classic four seasons.
-The angle of sunlight changes significantly over the year, driving large temperature swings and dramatic shifts in day length.
-Summer days can be 15 hours long or more, while winter days may be as short as 9 hours.
-These regions are home to deciduous forests, grasslands, and agricultural systems that depend on the seasonal rhythm.
-The transition seasons (spring and autumn) are often brief but marked by rapid changes in weather and ecology.
+Temperate zones, encompassing much of North America, Europe, and East Asia, experience the classic four seasons with marked changes in temperature and day length.
+The angle of sunlight shifts significantly over the year, driving notable temperature swings.
+Summer days can extend to 15 hours or more, while winter days can shrink to as few as 9 hours.

 Polar Regions (66.5° – 90° Latitude)